 1,700 jobs at risk as DW Sports falls into administration

-The company, founded by former Wigan Athletic owner Dave Whelan, said it plans to close its remaining retail stores.

-Sports retailer and gym group DW Sports has said it is to tumble into administration, with 1,700 employees at risk.
+Sports retailer and gym group DW Sports has said it is to tumble into administration, with 1,700 jobs at risk.

-The company is expected to appoint insolvency specialists on Monday after its income was wiped out by the protracted closure of stores and gyms during lockdown.
+The company is expected to appoint insolvency specialists today after its income was wiped out by the protracted closure of stores and gyms during lockdown.

 DW Sports, which was founded by former Wigan Athletic owner Dave Whelan, operated 73 gyms and 75 retail sites across the UK but announced plans to shut 25 of its stores last month.